 Instead of the traditional belt-tightening when the going gets tough, now is the time to increase investment in our people,Randy decides.
 That means recruiting top talent with the same analysis and intensity the company would put into buying a new piece of equipment.
 It also means setting up a comprehensive people development program that includes management training, career coaching, and a comprehensive succession plan that provides upward mobility and salary increases for those who want a real future with the company.
 His focus is on human capital management in which career satisfaction and salary are priorities for employees.

-2. Reward results.
 Overall compensation, including salary, benefits, and intangibles, is important, but it must be based on results.
 And the corporate culture should be set up so that the best rewards go to those who achieve the most impressive results.
 Along the way, of course, the company should also reward exceptional effort with praise and encouragement, even in cases where the goal or expected outcome didn’t happen.
 Each department manager will be responsible for evaluation and rewards, based on holding employees accountable for achieving specific business objectives, coming up with new ideas, and contributing to the company’s long-range plans.
+They should strive to be open to salary negotiation when rewards are deserved, making equitable decisions based on the increased value employees are contributing.

 The principle of continuous improvement originated with Dr. W. Edwards Deming, the management guru who helped the Japanese rebuild after World War II.
 Rather than making radical, high profile changes in company operations, Dr. Deming adopted the Japanese concept of kaizen, meaning “good change.”
 Kaizen says that each employee responsible for making small but consistent changes to his or her own operation.
 Over time, those small, incremental changes contribute directly to the company’s bottom line results.